cjai32/cjaiwhitsundays/README.md

 - The lookbook section is powered mainly by Shopify Metaobjects, To edit the lookbook metaobject, go to Content -> Metaobjects -> Lookbook.
 See recording: https://jmp.sh/tq0zWkCK
   - The lookbook metaobjects has a title, description, highlight image and a list of products.
+  - Added a highlight image to better highlight the section.

+- The lookbook section has been made with the slider component from Dawn.

 - The lookbook section has a manual selection of Lookbook metaobject entry through a `metaobject` setting which can be used in all pages: https://jmp.sh/cHJfWm6B

 - The on PDP have been consolidated into one section, A theme customizer setting is added to cater the PDP Lookbook section.
   - For PDP, There is a `Lookbook source` setting that is used.
 Auto Detect will only work on PDP.
 See recording: https://jmp.sh/Ggti6DaA
   - We do the Auto Detect by checking if product is part of any lookbook by looping through the metaobjects entries on lookbook type
   - We render the lookbook section based on the lookbook entry we got